 Walk Down Krupowki Street

 End your day of adventuring by exploring Zakopane’s vibrant Krupowki Street.
 You’ll find local sheep cheese markets, ice cream shops and enough souvenir stores to keep you busy the whole night (plus a Starbucks and a Costa Coffee).
 As ahead's up, stores tend to be rather expensive, catering to the tourists that come to visit Zakopane, but it's a fun part of town to just people watch or grab a little snack.

-One volunteer, Kenzie, mentions something very helpful — be sure to take plenty of cash because most places will not accept your card and it can be tricky to find ATMs here.
+Kenzie also mentions something very helpful — be sure to take plenty of cash because most places will not accept your card and it can be tricky to find ATMs here.
 Best to pack up plenty of zloty for all your cable car rides, bus tickets, taxis, and other expenses.